Most Talked-About Controversies Linked to Neil Gaiman

 The Graveyard Book

-Beginning in 2024, news outlets published sexual assault accusations against Gaiman by numerous women, affecting adaptations of his work, and one accuser sued Gaiman and his estranged wife Amanda Palmer for rape and human trafficking.
-Gaiman denied these allegations.
+In 2024, news outlets published sexual assault accusations against Neil Gaiman by numerous women.
+These accusations impacted or halted production on adaptations of his work.
+One accuser sued Gaiman and Amanda Palmer for rape and human trafficking.
+Gaiman has denied these allegations.

-In January 2025, a New York magazine cover story detailed the allegations against Neil Gaiman.
-Later that month, Dark Horse Comics cut ties with Gaiman, cancelling his comic adaptation of Anansi Boys.
-Netflix canceled "The Sandman", and Gaiman was dropped by his agent Casarotto Ramsay.
+In January 2025, following allegations of sexual assault and abuse against Neil Gaiman, Dark Horse Comics cut ties with Gaiman, cancelling his ongoing comic adaptation of *Anansi Boys*.
+Gaiman was also dropped as a client by his agent Casarotto Ramsay.

-In February 2025, Scarlett Pavlovich filed federal lawsuits alleging human trafficking and sexual assault, naming Neil Gaiman and Amanda Palmer as co-defendants.
-Gaiman denied the allegations, questioned the court's jurisdiction, and presented evidence suggesting the claims were false.
+In February 2025, Scarlett Pavlovich filed three federal lawsuits in the US alleging human trafficking and sexual assault, naming Gaiman and Palmer as co-defendants in one case and Palmer alone in two others.
+Gaiman responded by claiming the American court lacked jurisdiction and accusing Pavlovich of lying, presenting evidence suggesting her claims were false.

 In early 2025, Neil Gaiman and Caroline Wallner both requested arbitration, the dispute resolution method mandated by the NDA, each accusing the other of violating the agreement.